 Address: 710 S Lions Park Dr, Cheyenne, WY 82001

-The maintenance of Cheyenne Botanic Gardens is done by volunteers to ensure a positive impact through the therapeutic value of gardening.
+Volunteers maintain Cheyenne Botanic Gardens to ensure a positive impact through the therapeutic value of gardening.
 You can also rent this stunning place for weddings – talk about a fairytale.
-It’s one of my favorite places to visit on a windy winter day because the indoor conservatory will warm you right up.
+It’s one of my favorite places to visit on a windy winter day because the indoor conservatory will warm you.

 Paul Smith Children’s Village makes up one big section of the Cheyenne Botanic Gardens complex, and it’s a top spot to visit with kids.
-The garden area features fun hands-on exhibits like a sheepherders wagon from the Wild West, a wetland boardwalk, and a farmers’ windmill.
+The garden area features fun, hands-on exhibits like a sheepherder wagon from the Wild West, a wetland boardwalk, and a farmers’ windmill.